 Why you should consider using Twitter polls

-- Ask your audience to predict a winner.
-Sports or major event are very popular on Twitter.
+Ask your audience to choose or predict a winner.
+Sports or major events are very popular on Twitter.
 Using polls with popular events and hashtags (#Seahawks vs. #Cowboys – pick a winner) highlights the human side of your brand.
 Always a plus on social media.

-- Engage Community with trending topics.
-This can be planned in advance (#Halloween) or spontaneous (#BlueFriday).
+Engage Community with trending topics.
+This can be planned (#Halloween) or spontaneous (#BlueFriday).
 Using trending topics and hashtags drive additional visibility for your brand.
-Using polls makes these fun to participate.
+Using polls makes these fun to participate in.

-- Choose a topic for your next blog, podcast, video, talk.
-You should always do some of the preliminary research on the topics.
+Use Twitter audience to help you choose a topic for your next blog, podcast, video, talk.
+You should always do some preliminary research on the topics.
 It will help you with narrowing these down to a few options.
-Asking audience to vote on the most popular topic can safe you a lot of work in the end.
+Asking the audience to vote on the most popular topic can save you a lot of work in the end.

-- Understand which problem is a bigger pain point for your audience.
+Understand which problem is a bigger pain point for your audience.
 Relating to a specific customer pain point is crucial to the success of your marketing message.
-Polls give you an opportunity to do some additional validation.
+Polls allow you to do some additional validation.